Observations on the ZIM Integrated Shipping Services Ltd. (NYSE:ZIM) Growth Curve

 Sponsored

-Additionally, it is important to take into account ZIM stock ratios, including its price-to-sales ratio, which is 0.16 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 0.36.
-ZIM’s price to book ratio for the most recent quarter was 0.39, resulting in an 0.71 price to cash per share for the period.
+It is also essential to consider ZIM stock ratios like the price-to-sales ratio, which is 0.19 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 0.42.
+ZIM’s price to book ratio for the most recent quarter was 0.46, resulting in an 0.81 price to cash per share for the period.

 How does ZIM Integrated Shipping Services Ltd. (ZIM) stock rate among analysts?
 Buy, sell, or hold?